2612523060817 google-site-verification: google6056717aa6e79502.html 2612523060817

 Unscramble the Prayer

-Write words from a prayer on individual index cards and shuffle them.
+Ok...this one requires a little bit of prep.
+Write words from a sentence or a prayer on individual index cards and shuffle them.
 Students work together to unscramble the cards.
-Check out the example of the one I created.
+Alternatively, challenge students to match Hebrew words with their English meanings.

 Freeze Dance